The Kerrang! Chart

 Magnolia Park’s EP Heart Eater is out June 10 via Epitaph.
 The band play Slam Dunk Festival and tour the UK in June.

-Watch the video for Magnolia Park’s new single Misfits (featuring Taylor Acorn), taken from their highly-anticipated debut album Baku’s Revenge.
+Listen to Magnolia Park’s new single Facedown, taken from their just-announced deluxe edition of Baku’s Revenge.